ExodusMovement/exodus-oss/README.md

 # exodus-oss

+**WARNING: this repo still has some private dependencies and links out to private documentation.
+We're working on making those public, but it will take time.
+If you have not been explicitly granted access to those, expect tooling and tests not to work.**

 This is the mono repo that is home to the open source modules of the Exodus eco-system.

 Before you leave your loving aunt and uncle and your comfortable attic on Privet Drive and venture down to fight Voldemort below, we recommend you go to [Hogwarts](https://coda.io/d/Exodus-Wallets-Architecture-and-Best-Practices_dDRDEoXvP_I/Wallets-Architecture_suyd3) and at least learn Lumos.